Tutorial: Using Gemini Code Assist to design, develop, and test APIs in Apigee and Cloud Code

 To complete this tutorial, you'll need:

-• The Cloud AI Companion API set up for your Apigee project, or be an Apigee Org Admin so that you can add it.
+• The Gemini for Google Cloud API set up for your Apigee project, or be an Apigee Org Admin so that you can add it.
 For Gemini Code Assist setup steps, see Use Gemini Code Assist.

 • To be an Apigee API Admin on your Apigee project.